uqnetlove/jarclassfinder/README.md

 jar class finder

-This a sweet tool what can find any java class or jar from your computer according to your search condition; It was created by java swing; hope it can help you.
+This a sweet tool what can find any java class or jar from your computer according to your search condition; It was created by java swing;

+Currently, If you want to run it, you must have jre installed ^_^ I will merge the jvm into this tools in future, so that anyone can run it even no jre installed in your pc. ^_^

+hope it can help you, enjoy~